Joint Receiver Design for Integrated Sensing and Communications: ISAC Receiver Design

-Now the remaining task is to estimate $\alpha$.
-It can be observed that eq.
-(9) is a standard Bayesian Linear Model, with $\alpha$ subject to the prior distribution $\mathcal{CN} (0,1)$.
-One may therefore construct a minimum MSE (MMSE) estimator as \cite{16}
+Now the remaining task is to estimate $\alpha(n)$.
+It can be observed that Eq.
+(9) is a standard Bayesian Linear Model, with $\alpha(n)$ subject to the prior distribution $\mathcal{CN} (0,1)$.
+However, the analytical distribution of the residual $\Delta \mathbf{y}_s$ is difficult to acquire.
+Fortunately, under most circumstances, the ML detector guarantees the detection performance so that the error can be sufficiently small under high signal-noise-rate (SNR).
+With the residual error omitted, one may therefore construct a minimum MSE (MMSE) estimator as \cite{16}

-where $\mathbf{k}_\alpha = \mathbf{b}\left(\theta\right) \mathbf{a}^H\left(\theta\right)\mathbf{f} {x}(t)$.
+where $\mathbf{k}_\alpha = \mathbf{b}\left(\theta\right) \mathbf{a}^H\left(\theta\right)\mathbf{f} {x}(n)$. }

-While the estimator in (10) is convenient to be applied in the ISAC receiver, we remark that it is not the true MMSE estimator of $\alpha$, as it omits the residual error and thereby leads to a suboptimal performance.
+While the estimator in (10) is convenient to be applied in the ISAC receiver, we remark that it is not the true MMSE estimator of $\alpha(n)$, as it omits the residual error and thereby leads to a suboptimal performance.